Learning OCaml: Numerical Type Conversions

 - : float = 9

-module, which is opened by default in OCaml.
+Both functions live in Stdlib module, which is opened by default in OCaml.

 Here it gets a bit more interesting.
 For whatever reasons there’s

-function, that’s a synonym to float_of_int
+also a float function, that’s a synonym to float_of_int.
+There’s

-function, however.
+no int function, however.
 Go figure why…

-Here’s a bit of trivia for you - int_of_float
+Here’s a bit of trivia for you - int_of_float does truncation to

 produce an integer.
-And there’s also a truncate
+And there’s also a truncate function that’s

-.
+another alias for int_of_float.
 Again, for whatever reasons it seems

 there are no functions that allow you to produce an integer by rounding

-and Float.ceil
+and Float.ceil)

 int_of_float 5.5;;